Personal Therapy Adoption FAQs

 Is this the only program in Canada that works with Personal Therapy Dogs?

 Yes.
-The LifeLine Canada Foundation’s Companion Paws Personal Therapy program is the only and the first of its kind in Canada to place and work with Personal Therapy Dogs.
+The LifeLine Canada Foundation’s Companion Paws Personal and Assisted Therapy dog adoption program is the only and the first of its kind in Canada to place and work with Personal and Assisted Therapy Dogs.

 What are the guidelines of a Companion Paws Adoption Personal Therapy Dog?